 3. Relieves PMS Symptoms

 Adding teff to your diet cuts back inflammation, bloating, cramping and muscle pain associated with menstruation.
 Because teff is a food high in phosphorus — containing 30 percent of your daily value — it helps balance hormones naturally.
-In fact, hormone balance is the primary factor that determines PMS symptoms someone experiences, so teff also serves as a natural remedy for PMS and cramps.
+In fact, hormone balance is the primary factor that determines the PMS symptoms someone experiences, so teff also serves as a natural remedy for PMS and cramps.

 4. Boosts the Immune System